ragibson/manim-videos/black_scholes_derivation/README.md

   diagram as we sweep each of the variables up and down.
 The section closes with a simple list of high-level takeaways from the entire discussion.

-[requirements.txt](requirements.txt) lists the exact package versions installed as Manim dependencies at the time of the render.
+[frozen_requirements.txt](requirements.txt) lists the exact package versions installed as Manim dependencies at the time of the render.